NextSDS Logo

 Wash skin with soap and water.
 Get medical attention promptly if symptoms occur after washing.
 If burned by contact with hot material, cool material adhering to skin as quickly as possible with water, and see a physician for removal of adhering material and treatment of burn.
 Get medical attention.

-Symptoms: If burned by contact with hot material, thermal burns may occur.
+Symptoms: Exposure to hot material may cause thermal burns.
 Prolonged or repeated skin contact may cause drying, cracking, or irritation.

 Eye contact